faithfm/laravel-auth0-pattern/README.md

 ![laravel-auth0-pattern-logo.jpg](doc/../docs/laravel-auth0-pattern-logo.jpg)

-An Auth0-based library/pattern for Laravel Authentication and Authorisation:  (developed for Faith FM web projects)
+An Auth0-based library/pattern for Laravel Authentication and Authorisation.
+(Implemented as a PHP Composer (VCS/github) package to improve consistency across our Faith FM Laravel+Vue projects)

-* **AuthN** (Authentication) implemented using **Auth0** linked to a Eloquent User model...
+* **Session**-based **AuthN** (Authentication) is implemented using an **Auth0** backend (combined with our own User model)
-  * ...but retaining simple **token-based** AuthN capabilities (ie: '?api_token=XXXX')
-  * ...and including protection against creating hundreds of session-files.
+  * Unlike a default Laravel application, this guard is made available for both web and API routes, since our applications do not implement stateless/headless font-ends, thus session-based state is available even for AJAX API calls from our javascript/Vue front ends.

+* Simple **token**-based **AuthN** (Authentication) is also available (ie: `?api_token=XXXX`).
+This is not related to Auth0.

+  * Protection is included to prevent creation of hundreds of session-files when using token-based authentication.
-* **AuthZ** (Authorization)  with simple **'user-permissions' table** (combined with Laravel/Vue-JS helper Gates & Checks) *
+* **AuthZ** (Authorization)  with a simple **'user-permissions' table** is provided (includes Laravel/Vue-JS helper Gates & Checks)

-This repo is a PHP Composer package created to improve consistency across our existing Faith FM Laravel+Vue projects.
-(Previously we had been trying to maintain multiple copies of these files across multiple projects).

 ## Background

 * The need for our own library/pattern initially arose from the complexity required to use Auth0 in a Laravel app, since the [auth0/login](https://github.com/auth0/laravel-auth0) library (pre-v7.0) did not provide an easy way for auth()->user() to return a genuine User model... and this tends to break compatibility with much of the Laravel ecosystem including Laravel Nova.
 * Much of this complexity was resolved in v7.0 of [auth0/login](https://github.com/auth0/laravel-auth0) (v2.0 of our library/pattern), but the Auth0-to-Model connection still requires implementation in a [User Repository](src/Auth0PatternUserRepository.php).
+* Major improvements were introduced in 7.8 of [auth0/login](https://github.com/auth0/laravel-auth0) (v3.0 of our library/pattern).
+Some things were simplified while others were complicated by automatic registration functionality that included hard-coded aspects not aligning to our pattern.
-* ...and the need for a consist approach across our projects still remains.
+* ...and **the need for a consist approach across our projects still remains**.

+## Structure of this Library / Pattern:

+* Uses capabilities from the `auth0/login` (Auth0 Laravel SDK) composer package:
+  * ie: Auth0's authentication (AuthN) drivers are used, but NOT Auth0's authorization (AuthZ) drivers, etc

+* Publishes the following templates:
+  * `config/auth0.php` - intended for use without adjustment
+  * ``config/auth.php`  - intended for use without adjustment... **except** for the `'defined_permissions'` setting which is **always updated** with a specific list of **permissions** for each application
+    * This config defines our main '***ffm-session-guard***' session-based authentication guard
+      * Uses '*auth0.authenticator.patched*'  (a patched version of Auth0's Authentication Guard driver)
+      * Uses '*ffm-auth0-user-provider*' (our custom User Repository)
+    * This config defines our simple token-based '***ffm-token-guard***'  (for API use)
+  * `app/Models/User.php` - **often customised** with extended functionality
+  * `app/Models/UserPermission.php` - intended for use without adjustment
+* Creates [authorization **gates**](https://laravel.com/docs/master/authorization#gates) for all `'defined_permissions'` in `config/auth.php`
+  * Ie: `middleware('can:use-app')` is successful when a user has been given the '*use-app*' permission in `user_permissions` table
+* Registers the following authentication **routes**: */login, /logout, /callback*
+  * Similiar to automatic route registration in Auth0 SDK, but applies our 'web_group' middleware instead of the default Laravel 'web' middleware hard-coded in to the Auth0 SDK.
+* Registers a patched version of Auth0's Authentication Guard driver
+  * Note: this driver is a temporary bug-fix to overcome a current (v7.12) bug where the Auth0 SDK does not correctly handle the 'accessToken' vs 'idToken' when AUTH0_AUDIENCE is blank
+* Provides the following migrations:
+  * `2021_11_02_231849_edit_users_table.php`
+    * ADD fields:  *sub*, *api_token*
+    * DROP fields:  *password*, *email_verified_at*
+    * DROP unique constraint for field: *email*

+  * `2021_05_31_010233_create_user_permissions_table.php`
+    * CREATE table:  *user_permissions*

+> [!NOTE]
+>
+> Both models use Laravel Auditing ([owen-it/laravel-auditing](https://github.com/owen-it/laravel-auditing) package) - a package that is used in all our applications.
+>
+> Older versions of the Laravel Auth0 SDK were documented thoroughly to enable us to understand the complex structure involved.
+This is now totally out-of-date, but can be [viewed here for reference purposes](docs/legacy-notes.md), however no guarantees is made to the accuracy of this information.

 ## Installation